Historic churches · North Wales

 - Where is St Matthew's Church, Saltney?

-- St Matthew's Church, Saltney is in North Wales, in the United Kingdom — coordinates 53.1810°, -2.9458°.
+- St Matthew's Church, Saltney is in North Wales, United Kingdom (postcode CH4 0BP), in the parish of Saltney.

 - When was St Matthew's Church, Saltney built?

-- Who designed St Matthew's Church, Saltney?
+- Is St Matthew's Church, Saltney a protected site?